fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 The focus of this lab will be on the following:

--   Fine-tuning spaCy\'s models for your own custom applications
--   Finding parts of speech and mapping the grammatical structure of sentences
--   Using techniques such as Bag-of-Words and TF-IDF for classification
--   Understanding how to build advanced models with the Keras functional API
+- Fine-tuning spaCy\'s models for your own custom applications- Finding parts of speech and mapping the grammatical structure of sentences- Using techniques such as Bag-of-Words and TF-IDF for classification- Understanding how to build advanced models with the Keras functional
--   Training models to focus with attention, as well as to translate sentences with a sequence to sequence (seq2seq) model
+    API- Training models to focus with attention, as well as to translate sentences with a sequence to sequence (seq2seq) model